 rain checks will be issued.

-There is no tobacco, glass or alcohol permitted in any pool facility or on the outdoor decks.
+Glass, alcohol and/or illegal substances are prohibited in any pool facility or on the outdoor decks.

 No running or horseplay in or about the facility.